VanshSh/VanshSh/README.md

 - 🔭 My self **Vansh Sharma** and I'm a self-taught passionate 💻 **Frontend developer** from **India** 🇮🇳.

-- :writing_hand: I am regular technical blogs writer.
+- :writing_hand: I am technical blogs writer.
 All my blogs can be found on [Hashnode](https://vanshsharma.hashnode.dev/).

 - 📖 Since the year 2020, I've been reading obsessively.
 Here is a list of [my books](https://vanshsharma.notion.site/BOOKS-3cf56cc10db54509a197fc63cf4a3a5c).